gabrielfalcao/lettuce/README.md

 # Special thanks

 1. [Cucumber](http://cukes.info/) crew, for creating such a AWESOME project, and for inspiring [Lettuce](http://lettuce.it/).
-2. [Tatiana](http://github.com/tatiana) for helping a lot with documentation
+2. [Tatiana](http://github.com/tatiana) for helping a lot with documentation.
+2. [Django](http://djangoproject.com) which documentation structure was borrowed.